reimagined/resolve/packages/resolve-scripts/src/template/README.md

 * [react-router-4](../../../../examples/resolve-scripts-with-router-4)

 ### **Common** 🔗
 The `common/` folder contains the application's isomorphic part which represents a business logic distributed between server and client in the same code.
-The domain logic is described in a reSolve-compatible format and appears in [aggregate and read model](#️-aggregates-and-read-models) declarations.
+The domain logic is described in a reSolve-compatible format and appears in [aggregate and read model](#aggregates-and-read-models-) declarations.

 ### **Configuration** 📝
-Create ReSolve App provides declarative configuration instead of an imperative coding server-side part.
+Create reSolve App provides declarative configuration instead of an imperative coding server-side part.
 The configuration allows you to customize the React client and server-side rendering, declare domain business logic regarding Event Sourcing with the reSolve library, and modify the development and production modes' webpack behavior.

 The client side, server side, and building phase configuration are split into three segregated files:
 * [resolve.client.config.js](#client-config)